Tipping point? Nearly half of House Democrats support Trump impeachment inquiry

 “Chairman Nadler’s legal action here is sure to fail, weakening Congress’s ability to conduct oversight now and into the future.
 If my colleagues want grand jury information, they should propose legislation allowing Congress to access it,” he said in a statement.
 “Democrats want to convince their base they’re still wedded to impeachment even after [last week’s] hearing, but a baseless legal claim is an odd way to show that.”

-But even as his committee proceeds with court filings and their Trump-focused investigation, Nadler has danced around whether Democrats are officially running an impeachment inquiry,
+But even as his committee proceeds with court filings and their Trump-focused investigation, Nadler has danced around whether Democrats are officially running an impeachment inquiry.

 "We have impeachment resolutions before the committee.
 We are conducting investigations to determine whether we should report those impeachment resolutions to the House or direct our own and report those to the House.
 We're considering those resolutions," Nadler said on ABC's "This Week" Sunday.
-"We'll make a determination after we get more evidence as to the president's crimes that we had from the Mueller report and also from other things.
-As to his violations of the emoluments clause, failure to defend the constitution against continuing Russian attacks."
+"We'll make a determination after we get more evidence as to the president's crimes that we had from the Mueller report and also from other things."

 He added: "We're investigating whether to report -- whether to approve articles of impeachment before the committee."